Daniibooii/Technical-Interview-Questions/README.md

 What are ::before and ::after?<br>
 What are ternary operators?<br>
 What is superuser?<br>
-What is an algorithm?
+What is an algorithm?<br>
-	What are some examples of common computer science algorithms?
+--What are some examples of common computer science algorithms?<br>
-	How do you determine if one algorithm is better than another?<br>
+--How do you determine if one algorithm is better than another?<br>
+You have got two candles and each candle will burn for half an hour.<br>
+--You are put in dark room with a match stick.<br>
+--You have to measure exactly 45 minutes and come out of the room.<br>

 ## Algos<br></br>
 Write the recipe for making a peanut butter & jelly sandwich in discrete steps.<br>